-Our close friend artist, Nancy Lowrey drew images of birds in flight over time.
+Our close friend and artist, Nancy Lowrey drew images of birds in flight over time.
 In her drawings, there were blurred lines of swirls and loops, shadows of birds soaring.
 From the perspective of a drawing, their shared journey appeared as a waltz.
 Each bird carried a desire and a latent map.
 Are there any accidental destinations?

 All parents watch their child twirl and dive in sleep.
-They listen to baby sounds - feel the rapid heart beating - watch the soft rise of lungs - their careful fingers twitching.
+They listen to baby sounds - feel the rapid heart beating -- watch the soft rise of lungs - their careful fingers twitching.
 Just before sleep there might be holding and rocking and singing.
 Responsibility is the air that parents breathe most.

 The sleep series came out of this careful and protective watching.
-Naomi arose at 4 am to write, so at noon, Naomi and baby Madison would take a nap.
+My wife Naomi arose at 4 am to write, so at noon, Naomi and baby Madison would take a nap.
 A baby sleeps for 16 hours a day during the first year.

 We put a mattress on the back porch.
-Soft light floated and filtered through our backyard pecan leaves, resting finally in a shadowy space in our backporch.
+The soft light floated in air and was filtered through our backyard pecan leaves.
 In the beginning, the sound of the 5x7" view camera's shutter would cause my wife or son to move or awake.
 I put on music, Gregorian Chants together with a metronome, clicking at two-second intervals.
 Finally, the shutter clicking sound went unnoticed.

 X. J. Kennedy wrote a poem titled: "The Purpose of Time is to Prevent Everything from Happening at Once."
 We need places in between other places.
 We need rest and sleep and reverie, places lost in thought, dreamy states of being.
 Sometimes there can be strength in darkness.
 Dreams have airy roots.
-Remembering and forgetting become interconnected.
+Remembering and forgetting are connected.